snibbor/Qymia-in-QuPath/README.md

   - #### Advanced settings
     - [ ] Improve score normalization for all aspects of image brightness for fluoresence & trans-illumination microscopy.
 (Source intensity, transmission/fluorophore quantum efficiency, light collection, what else?)
       - [ ] Normalize image brightness for fluorescence by microscope objective NA & Mag.
 (Brightness ~ (NA^2/M)^2 Because the objective is also the condenser lens)
       - [ ] Does it matter if you calculate DAB OD for different NA/Mag objectives?
 Condenser optics?
-How to normalize by brightness here?
+How to normalize brightness here?
       - [ ] Is there a way to make a normalized score for different microscopes with different optical systems (NA/Mag objective/condenser combinations)?
 Unlikely to be simple, but the scores likely would regress by a proportionality constant.
     - [ ] Options to convert intensity scores for an image or set of images in project using a function (i.e. intensity score --> concentration of target expression (amol or molecules per area) using a standardization array)
       - [ ] Regression options to calculate conversion function using standard index array